hungpham2511/toppra/README.md

 errors/bugs that you encounter.
 In fact, the best way is to provide a Minimal Working Example that produces the reported bug and attach it with the issue report.

+## Contributions

+Pull Requests are welcomed!
+Go ahead and create a Pull Request and we will review your proposal!
+For new features, or bug fixes, preferably the request should contain unit tests.
+Note that `toppra` uses [pytest](https://docs.pytest.org/en/latest/contents.html) for all tests.
+Check out the test folder for more details.